What Causes Light Spots?

 - Bimatoprost is considered a very safe drug as well.
 As you know, Latisse is used to grow eyelashes so some people may worry about hair growth.
 Dr. Fitzpatrick says that when bimatopost is used on scar tissue, this should not be a concern.
 Because scar tissue doesn't have hair follicles, there is a very low chance of hair growth.

 - Airbrush makeup is typically used to cover large or small areas with hypopigmentation or hyperpigmentation.
-Learn more in our articles, How Airbrush Makeup Covers Tattoos, Acne, Vitiligo, Etc., and Airbrush Tattoo Cover Up.
+Learn more in our article, How Airbrush Makeup Covers Tattoos, Acne, Vitiligo, Etc.

 - Tattoos can be used to cover light spots.
 The tattoo artist uses a pigment that matches the color of your surrounding skin to make the light spots barely noticeable.
 It's called cosmetic tattooing, permanent makeup, or paramedical tattooing.
 Check out Basma Hameed on YouTube.
 She is amazing!